alexisvl/esh/README.md

 run on a unix-like system by moving into that directory and issuing the `make` command.
 There are no dependencies other than libc and a compiler.
 Once built, execute `./demo` and try it out!

+The Rust demo is in `demo_rust`, and can be compiled and run on a unix-like system by moving into that directory and issuing `cargo build` and `cargo run`.

 Features
 ========